OMONa-E/HR-system/README.md

 - Integrate with a frontend framework like React or Vue.js.
 - Add payroll management.
 - Build detailed analytics.
+- Deploy to cloud services
-- Use of Docker and Kubernator
+- Use of Docker and Kubernator.
-- Use of Microservices Sytem Design Principle
+- Use of Microservices Sytem Design Principle.